simmi30/lnd1/docs/grpc/c#.md

 # How to write a C# gRPC client for the Lightning Network Daemon

-This section enumerates what you need to do to write a client that communicates with `lnd` in C#.
+This section enumerates what you need to do to write a client that communicates with `broln` in C#.

 ### Prerequisites